Eat Pray Love

-Eat Pray Love is a 2010 American biographical romantic drama film starring Julia Roberts as Elizabeth Gilbert, based on Gilbert's 2006 memoir of the same name.
-Ryan Murphy co-wrote and directed the film, which was released in the United States on August 13, 2010.
-It received mixed reviews from critics, but was a financial success, grossing $204.6 million worldwide against a $60 million budget.
+Eat Pray Love is a 2010 American biographical romantic drama film, directed and co-written by Ryan Murphy and starring Julia Roberts as Elizabeth Gilbert.
+It is based on Gilbert's 2006 memoir, and was released in the United States on August 13, 2010, to mixed reviews from critics.
+The film was a financial success, grossing $205 million against a $60 million budget.